 We hope that we can resolve any query or concern you raise about our use of your information.

 The General Data Protection Regulation gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at ico.org.uk/concerns.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at ico.org.uk/make-a-complaint/

 This privacy notice was published on 23rd May 2018 and last updated on 23rd May 2018